About this listing

 -Keep the back door closed so other cats don't get in (Rocket will have a fit if another kitty tries to take his place!).

--Turn the fan on in the bathroom when showering (middle switch between two light switches).
+-Turn the fan on in the bathroom when showering (middle switch between two light switches), and off when you're done.

-- Keep the door to your room closed when possible so as not to entice the lovely, but potentially mischievous, Rocket to mark your exotic smelling things.
+- Keep the door to your room closed whenever possible so as not to entice the lovely, but potentially mischievous, Rocket to mark your exotic smelling things.
+(Oh he will, if given the opportunity.
+So, heed my warning!)

 -Please don't invite strangers back to the apartment to sleep over.
 (Yikes!)